Cosey Fanni Tutti

 Cosey Fanni Tutti (born Christine Carol Newby; 4 November 1951) is an English performance artist, musician and writer, best known for her time in the avant-garde groups Throbbing Gristle and Chris & Cosey.

 Tutti first performed under the name Cosmosis.
-According to Throbbing Gristle biographer Simon Ford, the name of Cosey Fanni Tutti was suggested to her by mail artist Robin Klassnick based on the title of the opera Così fan tutte, meaning literally "That's What All Women Do."
+According to Throbbing Gristle biographer Simon Ford, the name of Cosey Fanni Tutti was suggested to her by mail artist Robin Klassnick based on the title of the opera Così fan tutte, literally meaning "That's what they all do"—they being women, hence, "That's what all women do".

 Early career

 Tutti was a performer with COUM Transmissions, of which she was a founding member in 1969.
 Her addition changed the nature of the group, which had been mostly a musical venture.
 From that point on, COUM performances became events involving props, costumes, dance, improvisation and street theatre.
 As an installation artist, she was selected in 1975 to represent Britain at the IXth Biennale de Paris.

 Visual art works and performance art

 Tutti worked for two years on the Prostitution project as part of COUM Transmissions, in which she created an exhibition about the pornography and sex industry and worked as a model for sex magazines and films.
 It was shown at the Institute of Contemporary Arts, London in 1976.
 Censorship restrictions were imposed on the exhibition so that only one image could be viewed at a time.
 The project also involved events in which women working in the sex industry and the public could discuss issues about the industry and prostitution.
 Tutti also utilised her own used tampons and used nappies from Mary Kelly's work.
 This "aroused hysterical reactions from the British media and art establishment, unable to address the political implications of the work."